Topaz712/fullstack-knowledge-base/Ruby Fundamentals/Ruby Gems and CLI/using_a_gem.md

 - Run `bundle install` to install the Nokogiri gem and its dependencies specified in the Gemfile

 - Gems are installed locally for our project, not globally
+  - To do global installation instead run `gem install gem-name` in the shell

 - The difference between the `Gemfile` and the `Gemfile.lock` is:
   - The *Gemfile* is used to specify the gems we want to use in our project